If you’re a tech entrepreneur, be it aspiring, scaling or late stage, we have a programme for you. See here...

 The UK’s first springboard programme for disabled founders and entrepreneurs innovating around disability.

-Creo is a first-of-its-kind springboard programme for founders, based on openness and intimacy.
-It is where honest conversations happen about what it means to be a disabled or neurodiverse founder, or a founder innovating around disability, and what it takes to succeed.
-It consists of industry expert-led workshops and content, peer-to-peer support, and coaching sessions.
+Built on openness and intimacy, Creo is where honest conversations happen about what it means to be a disabled or neurodiverse founder, and what it takes to succeed.

 Join a lifelong community of Creo and Tech Nation alumni for skill-sharing, nuanced discussion, and support.